 We found a room at the Bright Angel Lodge and woke up the next morning to the most incredible view of the Grand Canyon and the trail we had walked the day before.
 The hotel was quite impressive for a fair price.
 On our way out, we stopped at the Desert View Watchtower and explored around that area of the canyon.
 We also made a few more pit-stops along Highway 64 to look at areas of the canyon that are not a part of the national park.

 Once we'd arrived at Mesa Verde National Park, we found the visitor's center and purchased one of the last tent spaces available.
 Thank goodness we did.
-The closest camping area is nearly 20 miles away from the mesa.
+The next closest camping area is nearly 20 miles away from the mesa.

-After our guided tour, we got back into the car and drove through an area of the park that had been scorched by natural wildfires.
+After our guided tour, we got back into the car and drove through an area of the park that had been scorched by wildfires.
 We continued the drive to the "Step House" where we took a self-guided tour and were able to get up close and personal with a few kivas (ceremony rooms) and a recreated pit-house.
 The pit-houses were where the native people would store meat and take shelter from extreme weather.
 There was even an ancient corn cob from hundreds of years ago!

 We definitely saved the best park for last and saved one great food stop for last too: The Diamond Belle Saloon in Durango, Colorado.
 The traditionally styled saloon was awesome to walk around and look at, especially with a good, local craft beer in hand and a world famous Diamond Burger on the way.
-This stop was worth the money and the time spent there.
+This stop was well worth the money and the time spent there.

 I'm Taylor, aka Tacos!
-I am just sharing my journeys and experiences across the world.
-Hoping to inspire travel and adventure in all who read!
+I am sharing my journeys and experiences from across the world hoping to inspire travel and adventure in all who read!